01 of 10

 06 of 10

-If you need a bit more liquid to moisten the dough, you can add it now — about a tablespoon at a time, just enough so that the dough holds together.Continue to 7 of 10 below.
+Turn the dough out onto a floured board and press together until it barely holds together.
+You do not want to overwork it or the scones will be too tough.
+If you need a bit more liquid to moisten the dough, you can add it now—about a tablespoon at a time, just enough so that the dough holds together.Continue to 7 of 10 below.

 07 of 10

-You can dust your rolling pin with a bit of flour to keep it from sticking.
-And once again, don't overwork the dough or your scones will taste like little blobs of leather.Continue to 8 of 10 below.
+Dust your rolling pin with a bit of flour to keep it from sticking and roll the dough out to about an inch thick.
+Once again, do not overwork the dough or your scones will taste leathery and tough.Continue to 8 of 10 below.

 08 of 10

-I like to use fluted pastry cutter for making scones, but you can use plain round cutters.
-Or just cut the scones into triangles with a knife, which is a good technique because you'll have fewer scraps.Continue to 9 of 10 below.
+You can use either a fluted or plain round pastry cutter for this step.
+Or just cut the scones into triangles with a knife, which is a good technique because you will have fewer scraps.Continue to 9 of 10 below.

 09 of 10